 We didn’t stop at Jenny Lake because we had plans of hiking around it tomorrow.
 Jenny Lake is probably the most visited spot in Grand Tetons National Park.
 You can ride a ferry across and skip the 8 mile hike….but then there’s Karla “We must hike” Schultz right over my shoulder….We will walk old man, and you will like it!

-We did stop at the Craig Thomas visitor center so I could buy yet another National Park Tee shirt….I’m the shopper in the family 🙂 If you want the highest quality shirts, don’t buy from the vendors.
+We did stop at the Craig Thomas visitor center so I could buy yet another National Park Tee shirt… If you want the highest quality shirts, don’t buy from the vendors.
 The visitor centers, ran by the National Park Service always have the best ones.
+Remember your Yellowstone Motorcycle Trip with yet another tee shirt.

 Moose-Wilson is the, “back way” into Jackson Hole and there’s nothing better on a motorcycle than taking the back roads.
 As usual, I had a little trouble finding the turn off and after going in a few circles…..I was forced to ask for directions.